 Check alternative lodging sites like Airbnb

 For alternative options, check out Airbnb (get $20 credit here).
-It’s becoming much more popular in Costa Rica and you can stay with locals who rent a room or entire apartment for much cheaper than a hotel.
+Stay with locals who rent a room or entire apartment for cheaper than a hotel.

 When it comes to getting around Costa Rica, you really need to weigh two factors: time vs money.